February 28, 2013

 Share with friends and family

-Having grown up in AAMCHI MUMBAI..(this is how we MUMBAIKARS refer to MUMBAI) for 25yrs of my life,this yummy snack has been a part and parcel of my childhood.
+Having grown up in AAMCHI MUMBAI..(this is how we MUMBAIKARS refer to MUMBAI) for 25yrs of my life,this yummy street food delicacy has been a part and parcel of my childhood.
+Pav bhaji is an inseparable part of any Mumbaikar.

-This post will be elaborating the detailed version of making pav bhaji the way my mom would make ,so undoubtedly it will be one of my most cherished versions.
+This recipe of making pav bhaji is how my mom would make ,so undoubtedly it is one of my most cherished versions .

 Preparation Time : 15 mins